 Allow yourself at least 9 hours a week for this course for a.) taking in content such as readings, lectures, videos, website visits, etc. and b.) for the weekly activities such as assignments and discussions.
 I have tried to ensure that the workload is evenly distributed throughout the course but there will always be some variation.
 In weeks that are lighter, I suggest that you get a head start on upcoming large assignments.
-Reminders for these upcoming assignments are at the bottom of the first page in each module and I will remind you as well in my weekly wrap-ups.
+Reminders for these upcoming assignments are at the bottom of the first page in each module.
 In acknowledgement of your busy lives, I do not hide upcoming work in this course, so please look ahead and plan accordingly.